stakewalker/carbon_monoxide/README.md

+## Carbon_monoxide
-A place to keep scripts related to cryptocurrency trading projects
+A place to keep personal scripts related to cryptocurrency trading projects